Mari Boya: 2023

 Boya raced the full season with MP Motorsport in the 2023 Formula Regional Middle East Championship.
 He took his first Formula Regional win during the third race of the Dubai opening round, and another win in the final round at Yas Marina boosted him to fifth in the standings.

 2024

-He returned to the Formula Regional Middle East Championship in 2024, driving for Pinnacle Motorsport.
+Boya returned to the Formula Regional Middle East Championship in 2024, driving for Pinnacle Motorsport.
 Boya did not win a race during the championship, but scored three podiums on his way to finishing fifth in the standings yet again.

-In November, he competed in the Macau Grand Prix, again joining Pinnacle Motorsport.
+In November, Boya competed in the Macau Grand Prix, again joining Pinnacle Motorsport.
 He qualified in fifth position; however, he stalled on the formation lap for the qualifying race and was required to start from the pitlane.
 During the race, he was shown the black disqualification flag for overtaking cars on the formation lap.
 Despite starting from the back of the grid, he avoided incidents to finish ninth in the final, and was promoted to seventh after the PHM Racing cars were disqualified.